Raj-kansagra/LC-Participant-Locator/README.md

 **What the Extension Solves**
 --------------------------

-When participating in LeetCode contests, finding your rank and viewing other users' solutions can be cumbersome.
-The LeetCode Participant Locator addresses this issue by providing a straightforward way to locate your position and explore other participants' codes without manually searching through the entire list.
+- When participating in LeetCode contests, finding your rank and viewing other users' solutions can be cumbersome.
+The LeetCode Participant Locator addresses this issue by providing a straightforward way to locate your position in the contest list and explore other participants' codes without manually searching through the entire list.
+Please note that this extension does not display the actual rank of a user, but rather their position in the contest list.
+- If your friends have hidden the submission section on LeetCode, don't worry; this extension allows you to view their codes even if they have hidden their submissions.

+**Note:** To predict your rank and rating, you can use the [LeetCode contest rating predictor (LCCN)](https://lccn.lbao.site/).

 **Features**
 --------